SuperJohan64/simplarr-stack/README.md

 This project guides you in building an ARR-Stack with Plex or Jellyfin in Docker, focusing on configuring the ARR apps.
 It does not cover Plex, Jellyfin, or other app configurations, as preferences vary.

-It assumes you'll be using NordVPN with the OpenVPN protocol to route BitTorrent traffic from public trackers.
-If you're not a NordVPN user and want to use another VPN provider, you'll need to adjust the Gluetun configuration in your `simplarr-stack.env` file.
-For instructions, refer to the [Gluetun documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers).
+It assumes you'll be using NordVPN with the OpenVPN protocol.
+If you want to use WireGuard or another VPN provider, adjust the Gluetun configuration in your `simplarr-stack.env` file.
+Refer to the [Gluetun's documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers) for instructions.

 ## Included Containers